1 - Mapper

 In the above example, the MySpecificationResolver is constructed with the SpecCodec provided by the SpecMapper.
 This allows you to access and utilize the SpecMapper functionality within your custom resolver.

-As long as you register your custom SkippingStrategy as a Spring @Bean, it will automatically be detected and added to the Default SpecMapper during the application startup process!
+SkippingStrategy defines rules for skipping specific fields.
+By registering your custom implementation as a Spring @Bean, it will be automatically detected and added to the Default SpecMapper during application startup.

 @Configuration